Bone Health Strengthening Workouts for Perimenopause (A 30-Minute Weekly Routine)

 If you're in perimenopause and starting to think more about bone health, this post will show you:

-• Why strength + brief impact matters more than endless cardio
+• Why strength training — including upper body — matters more than endless cardio for bone density

 • A 30-minute, realistic workout you can do at home